SUB&SUB · Docs

 Model IDFamilyTierNotes

-claude-haiku-4.5 Haiku 4.5 Mini Smallest Claude — same per-token rate as gpt-5.4-mini.
+claude-haiku-4-5-20251001 Haiku 4.5 Mini Smallest Claude — same per-token rate as gpt-5.4-mini.

-claude-sonnet-4.5 Sonnet 4.5 StandardMid-tier Claude — same per-token rate as gpt-5.4.
+claude-sonnet-4-5-20250929 Sonnet 4.5 StandardMid-tier Claude — same per-token rate as gpt-5.4.

-claude-sonnet-4.6 Sonnet 4.6 StandardNewer Sonnet tune — Standard tier, same rate as sonnet-4.5.
+claude-sonnet-4-6 Sonnet 4.6 StandardNewer Sonnet tune — Standard tier, same rate as sonnet-4.5.

-claude-opus-4.5 Opus 4.5 Ultra Frontier Claude.
+claude-opus-4-5-20251101 Opus 4.5 Ultra Frontier Claude.
 Billed at Anthropic's list price — no margin (see Pricing).

-claude-opus-4.6 Opus 4.6 Ultra Newer Opus tune.
+claude-opus-4-6 Opus 4.6 Ultra Newer Opus tune.

-claude-opus-4.7 Opus 4.7 Ultra Previous Opus snapshot.
+claude-opus-4-7 Opus 4.7 Ultra Previous Opus snapshot.

-claude-opus-4.8 Opus 4.8 Ultra Latest Opus snapshot.
+claude-opus-4-8 Opus 4.8 Ultra Latest Opus snapshot.

 Reasoning effort

 Every OpenAI model above is a reasoning model — the backend can spend more or fewer "thinking" tokens before emitting visible output.
-Set reasoning_effort on the OpenAI /v1/chat/completions request body to control the budget.
-For Claude, use the Anthropic-native thinking request field (or pick a -thinking model variant) — see the /v1/messages section.
+Set reasoning_effort on the OpenAI /v1/chat/completions request body (or reasoning: {"effort": ...} on /v1/responses) to control the budget.
+For Claude, use the Anthropic-native thinking and output_config.effort fields — see the /v1/messages section.
 The OpenAI models accept the same five effort values:

 ValueBehavior